-Although payday loans tend to be attached with high rates, they can be useful.
+Although payday loans tend to be attached to high rates, they can be useful.
 Life can be unexpected at times and payday loans are generally taken out in emergencies whilst you simply won’t have the funds until your payday.
 From a financial viewpoint, payday loans shouldn’t be something that someone is constantly using.
 Payday loans should only be used as a last resort.

 The main disadvantage of payday loans is that the rates are typically over 1000%.
 It wouldn’t make financial sense to repeatedly use payday loans, would it?
 You’d be surprised!
 Statistics show people who take payday loans tend to repeatedly use them.
 So how does a payday loan affect your mortgage?

 Can I get a mortgage after payday loans?

 The short answer is yes, getting a mortgage after using payday loans is possible.
 It’s worth noting that you won’t have the same flexibility when compared to borrowers who’ve never used payday loans.

 As with all mortgages, lenders always have their own individual criteria to assess mortgage applications.
 Some lenders may decline your mortgage simply because of a recent payday loan.
 Other lenders may decline you for simply taking out a single payday loan five years ago!
 The general consensus for what most lenders will analyse when it comes to assessing a mortgage after payday loans include: